DESCHUTES RIVER Fly Fishing DRIFT Trip

 Deschutes redsides are hearty fish and great sport on a fly rod.
 While not large by some standards, redsides average a girthy 14 inches.
 Larger fish are common.
 What makes redsides so special is they are all wild and native trout, free from fish hatchery interference since 1978.
 Their diet consists mainly of aquatic insects, dictating the flies we use and how we fish them.

 We typically fish dry flies and nymphs for Deschutes resides.
 The Deschutes gets many hatches spring through fall, including mayflies, stoneflies, and caddis flies.
-Our goal each day is to find rising trout, but we are happy to nymph the many productive riffles and do what is necessary to make the day successful.
+One of the most exciting times to fly fish the Deschutes is during the salmonfly and golden stonefly hatch in May and early June.
+The caddis hatch in June and July is also a lot of fun.
+Our goal each day is to find rising trout, but we are happy to nymph the many productive riffles and do what is necessary for successful fishing.

 Most fishing is done with four or five weight rods and full floating lines.
 Occasionally we swing flies with lightweight spey rods.
 Most of the time we drift down river with both nymph and dry fly rods rigged up, and opportunistically adapt our technique to each spot we fish.
 In addition to a well stocked fly box, trout fishing tackle includes 9' 4X leaders, 3, 4, and 5X tippet, fly floatant, split shot, and strike indicators.
 We are happy to provide fly rod setups, flies, and tackle for our guests.